top of page

 Play'n GO Lordi Reel Monsters online slots

 He takes us through how his designs come to life, his favourite rock album and what it was like working on their very first game as a band.
+Stay tuned as we unravel the depths of Lordi's creative universe and unearth more spine-chilling insights.

 What can your fans expect from Lordi Reel Monsters?